 With so many skincare products in the market, it’s very easy to get overwhelmed and buy all of the things.
 Before using them though, know that there are certain products and ingredients that work great together and some that you should not mix.

-For example: niacinamide and vitamin C. These two are great on their own but using them in the same routine is not recommended because chemistry happens and they sort of cancel each other out.
-Waste of money right there.
+For example: retinoids and vitamin C. These two are great on their own but using them in the same routine is not recommended.
+Using vitamin C with retinol may cause over exfoliation, resulting in increased skin and sun sensitivity.

 You don’t need to check for all of the ingredients in a product; just the main ones.
 They’re usually the first few ingredients listed on the packaging.